rsksmart/devportal-1.0/tutorials/truffle-boxes/rsk-starter-box.md

 # Interact with a smart contract on RSK network

-Interact with the simple storage smart contract using Truffle console connected to an RSK network.
+Interact with the simpleStorage smart contract using Truffle console connected to an RSK network.

 It's the same as we did for Truffle development console, but now it will be for a real blockchain!